IBM/openapi-validator/docs/ibm-cloud-rules.md

 If you would simply like to modify a rule's severity or disable a rule altogether, follow the instructions in this section.

+> [!CAUTION]
+> Disabling certain rules may lead to false negatives for problems identified by other rules.
+>
+> For example, if you disable the `ibm-schema-type-format` rule, other rules which detect problems
+> in schemas with specific combinations of `type` and `format` may fail to identify which schemas
+> they should apply to.

 Any rule in the `@ibm-cloud/openapi-ruleset` package can be configured to trigger an error, warning, info, or hint message in the validator output.
 For example, to configure the `schema-description` rule to trigger an `info` message instead of a `warning`,